 This blog post looks at how you can use marketing tactics to improve your SEO and rank higher on Google in 2017.
-You can find more actionable B2B SEO tips on our site.
+You can find more actionable marketing tactics and B2B SEO tips on our site.

 During this period, Ali’s Cod & Squid Bar saw a huge jump in rankings for Squid Insurance.
 Squid Insurance, with an estimated 8,100 searches a month, jumped from position 16 to position 6 within 6 weeks.
 This insurance offering is a major product in the market.